abechoi/Node_Docker/docs/PRODUCTION.md

 ## Configuration

-SSH into production server and get docker and docker-compose
+SSH into production server and get docker and docker-compose.

+note: Ensure port 22 and 80 are opened.

 Ubuntu Linux